VEGAnonymous/Dubstep-Dishwasher/docs/api-reference/Effects.md

 ## `Freezer`

 **Description:**
-Audio freezing effect with both **time-domain** and **spectral** looping modes.
+Audio buffer looper with both **time-domain** and **spectral** modes.
 Loops over or spectrally re-synthesizes a section from a continuously running audio buffer.

 **Parameters:**